StreetScout

 Where is Carseldine?

-Carseldine is a suburb of Queensland, Australia.
+Carseldine is a suburb of Queensland, Australia, in the Brisbane local government area.

 What is the population of Carseldine?